RDGrover/ear-resistable_ms4/testing.md

 * Observe that there is a delete button on the right of the product image.
 * Select the delete button.
 * Observe the product being removed from the database.

+## Code Validators

+HTML Validator -
+* Placed all HTML in the validator, although there were a few errors they do not effect the functionality of the website and so decided to leave them in.
+Much of the error in the code was python syntax, there is an attached sample [here](media/codevalidators/HTMLvalidatorsample.png) to illustrate.

+CSS Validator -
+* Placed Base.css in the validator and received an error about using rem for sizes.
+As these issues are not causing any problems and I have opted to leave them as they are [here](media/codevalidators/CSSvalidator.png) is a link to the screenshot.
+The other CSS files were validated without issue [here](media/codevalidators/CSSpass.png) is a link to the passed validator.

+JS Validator -
+* Running the stripe_element.js through the validator returned a few warnings but no serious errors.
+These warnings do not effect the code so I added a missing semicolon but left the rest as it was.
+A link to the validator can be found [here](media/codevalidators/JSvalidator.png)